grpc/proposal/L73-java-binderchannel/wireformat.md

 ```
 major version = int;
-minor version = int;
 protocol extension flags = int;
-version extras = minor version, protocol extension flags
 num bytes = int;
 ping id = int;
-version info = major version, [version extras] (* If major version is at least 2. *)

-setup transport transaction = version info, binder;
+setup transport transaction = major version, binder, [protocol extension flags];
 shutdown transport transaction = nothing;
 acknowledge bytes transaction = num bytes;
 ping transaction = ping id;
 ping response transaction = ping id;
 ```

-The setup transaction sends version information as a major version followed by optional extras, which are only includede if the major version is at least 2.

-The extras are a minor version number, and a set of protocol extension flags.

-During transport setup, the client transport should provide the set of extension flags it supports, and the server should respond with the intersecion of those extensions _it_ supports.
-From that point those protocol extensions may be used.
+During transport setup, if a server receves a setup transaction with a higher protocol version, it should respond with the protocol version _it_ supports.

-Currenly none of these flags are in use, so they're always zero.
+Both client and server transport may also include protocol extension flags at the end of their setup transport transaction.
+This is reserved for potential future protocol extensions, though no flags are currently specified.
+Since some features may be non-symetric, the expected behavior when a flag is only set by one transport will be specific to that flag.

 ### Stream Transactions